 Employees who have been reclassified to overtime eligibility are generally entitled to back pay for the overtime hours they have worked, dating back four years under the applicable statute of limitations in California.

-If your company has reclassified you from salaried exempt to hourly, commission, piece rate or other overtime eligible position, contact us about recovering the back pay you may be owed.
+If your company has reclassified you from salaried exempt to hourly, commission, piece rate or other overtime eligible position, contact our employment lawyers about recovering the back pay you may be owed.